 The purpose of this clinical workshop is threefold:

-1. Integrated overview of the concept and practice of Real-time image-guided implants and adaptive planning
+1. Integrated overview of the concept and practice of real-time image-guided brachytherapy implants and adaptive planning

 - The programme addresses all aspects (clinical, technical, implementation and hands-on) necessary to deciding how this treatment method will benefit your clinical practice.